linq2js/rxblox/packages/rxblox/README.md

 - ❌ No `useCallback` - functions are stable by default
 - ❌ No `useMemo` - computed signals handle it automatically
 - ❌ No dependency arrays - automatic tracking "just works"
-- ❌ No re-renders - only reactive expressions update
+- ❌ Reduced function re-execution - only reactive expressions update
 - ❌ No stale closures - signals always have the current value
 - ❌ No Rules of Hooks - call signals anywhere, anytime